Representative Cyndi Munson

 Originally from Lawton, Cyndi Munson developed her passion for public service at an early age.
 Her father’s military service taught her the importance of giving back to the community around her.

-A first generation college student, Cyndi graduated from the University of Central Oklahoma with a Bachelor of Arts in Political Science and was awarded the Presidential Gold Medal for Leadership and Public Service.
+A first-generation college student, Cyndi graduated from the University of Central Oklahoma with a Bachelor of Arts in Political Science and was awarded the Presidential Gold Medal for Leadership and Public Service.
 She used a semester of her undergraduate career to study non-profit and voluntary services at Georgetown University and then attended the University of Nebraska – Lincoln, where she earned a Master of Science in Leadership Education.

 Cyndi has spent over a decade working in the non-profit community.
 Passionate about education and criminal justice reform, she most recently served OK Messages Project, a non-profit working to improve children’s lives through shared reading with their incarcerated parent, as the Development and Community Engagement Coordinator.
 Prior to joining OK Messages Project, she served in a variety of professional roles in her five years with Girl Scouts of Western Oklahoma.
 Her insight helped to provide leadership programs for thousands of girls in low-income schools, juvenile detention centers, and public housing.